Accessibility & Inclusion

 AUSLAN INTERPRETED PERFORMANCE

-Saturday 13th September at 2pm
+Saturday 13th of September at 2pm

 At these performances, an experienced Auslan theatre interpreter will stand to the side of the stage and interpret the story into Auslan, signing live.